amarlearning/amarlearning.github.io/content/about.md

 Right now, I’m working as a Data Engineer at Citi, where I focus on building scalable, high-performance data processing systems.
 Previously, I was a Solutions Consultant at Sahaj Software, working on large-scale data engineering solutions.

-I’ve participated in Google Summer of Code, contributed to Apache Airflow, and have been involved with open source as a community member and past maintainer at Cri-o and DuckDuckGo.
+I’ve participated in Google Summer of Code, contributed to [Apache Airflow](http://airflow.apache.org/), and have been involved with open source as a community member and past maintainer at [CRI-O](https://cri-o.io/) and [DuckDuckGo](duckduckgo.com).